AndreasTusche/antu-photo/README.md

 The ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
 ExifTool supports many different metadata formats.

 The MacOS package installs the ExifTool command-line application and libraries in `/usr/local/bin`.
+When installing via [Homebrew](http://brew.sh/) the files are installed at `/usr/local/Cellar/exiftool/[version]/bin/exiftool` and then linked to `/usr/local/bin`.

 After installing, type `exiftool` in a Terminal window to run exiftool and read the application documentation.
 It has a steep learning curve but is worth it.

 A Note to Unix Power-Users.
 If you find the need to use "find" or "awk" in conjunction with ExifTool, then you probably haven't discovered the full power of ExifTool.
 Read about the `-ext`, `-if`, `-p` and `-tagsFromFile` options in the application documentation.
 (This is common mistake number 3.)
 Often users write shell scripts to do some specific batch processing when the exiftool application already has the ability to do this either without scripting or with a greatly simplified script.
 This includes the ability to recursively scan sub-directories for a specific file extension (case insensitive), rename files from metadata values, and move files to different directories.